Retail stocks keep rising as Cyber Monday kicks in

-Adobe Analytics said Cyber Monday is expected to drive $6.6-billion in internet sales this year, making it the biggest U.S. online shopping day on record.
-The research firm had previously reported Cyber Monday sales of $3.45-billion last year but restated that figure to $5.6-billion following a change in its methodology of calculating sales.
+Cyber Monday was on track to become the biggest-ever internet shopping day in the United States as shoppers snapped up bargains on toys and electronics, with many more Americans shopping on their phones.

-Data for Cyber Monday sales are expected at around noon eastern time.
+Adobe Analytics, a leading collector of e-commerce data, said Cyber Monday is expected to generate $6.6-billion in sales, up from $5.6-billion a year ago.
+As of 10 a.m.
+EST, sales were up 16.9 per cent to $840-million.
+Revenue from smartphones jumped 41 per cent over last year, Adobe said.

-Record online sales were seen on Black Friday and Thanksgiving, when shoppers bagged deep discounts and bought more on their mobile devices, brightening the overall outlook for those traditional retailers that have expanded beyond brick-and-mortar outlets.
+Thanksgiving and Black Friday, when shoppers spent $7.9-billion and bought more on their mobile devices than last year, had also generated record online sales.
+That brightened the overall outlook for traditional retailers that have expanded beyond brick-and-mortar outlets into e-commerce.

-Cyber Monday has become increasingly popular among shoppers who wait for the best deals.
-More than half (56 per cent) of consumers surveyed by RetailMeNot said they would shop on Cyber Monday in 2017, up from 39 per cent last year.
+However, the availability of deals and promotions throughout November hurt shopper traffic at stores.

-Non-store sales, which include online sales and those from kiosks, are expected to rise to about $140-billion for the last two months of the year, according to the National Retail Federation.
-Total holiday season sales are expected between $678.75-billion and $682-billion.
+Promotions during the weekend were largely uninspiring, Barclays analysts said in a note, adding that deeper discounts could continue into December rather than being concentrated on Cyber Monday.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.